PapaZulu-2701/HL2_Combine_Kick_ThrowBack_Grenades/README.md

 I wanted this to look like a desperate act, so here’s what happens:
 - The Soldier will look at the grenade
-- Will kick it away in the current direction his facing
+- Will kick it away in the current direction he is facing
 - The Timer of the grenade will not be reseted

 //////////////////////////////